All About Yarrow: The Herb of the Month for January 2016

 Yarrow is an incredible herb that offers benefits to many body systems and organs.
 It’s gentle enough to be used with children and is very easy to grow, too!
-Learn more about yarrow and get a free printable card featuring the herb this month.
+Learn more about yarrow with this herbal monograph.

 A few summers ago, I made the mistake of emptying an entire packet of yarrow seeds in a 4×3 foot garden plot near my house.
 I was working to establish a new herb garden and had read about yarrow’s many benefits, especially for the respiratory system during cold and flu season.